Losant/losant-docs/docs/experiences/walkthrough/part1.md

 1. Set the description to anything you'd like.
 1. Set the `Access Control` to `All public users`.

 Experience endpoints have three authentication options: all public users, any authenticated user, and users that belong to a specific group.
 Since it's used to originally create the user, this registration route must be publicly available.
-All other routes within lōm will require authentication.
+All routes within lōm, other than account creation and user login, will require authentication.

 When done, click the `Create Endpoint` button at the bottom to create this endpoint.
 You'll now be returned to a list of your endpoints.